npoggi/vagrant-docker/README.md

 vagrant-docker
 ==============

-Use docker instead of a VM (i.e., virtualbox) in Vagrant
+Use docker instead of a VM (i.e., virtualbox) in Vagrant as a provider